yushiangfu/study-notes/c0-task-memory.md

 ### Page Fault Handling

-The below cases are genuine errors, and the task will probably receive the `SIGSEGV` signal and terminate:
+The following cases are genuine errors that can lead to the termination of a task with the `SIGSEGV` signal:

 - Accessing the kernel space from a user space task.
-- Dereferencing a pointer that points to somewhere unmapped.
+- Dereferencing a pointer that points to an unmapped area, including null pointers.
-  - Null pointers equate to pointers pointing to address 0, but the bottom part of virtual space is purposely reserved for catching them.

-The kernel takes the below steps in response to a page fault:
+When a page fault occurs, the kernel takes the following steps:

-1. Checks whether the faulted address is governed by any vma.
+1. Checks if the faulted address belongs to any virtual memory area (`vma`).
-2. If yes, allocate an available page from the buddy system.
+2. Allocates a page from the buddy system if the address is within a `vma`.
-3. Handle the page content properly according to the fault type.
+3. Handles the page content based on the fault type.
-4. Fill the 1st- and 2nd-level page table entries to relate virtual and physical addresses.
+4. Updates the first-level and second-level page table entries to establish the virtual-to-physical address mapping.
-5. Resume to where it stopped and continue the data operation.
+5. Resumes the task's execution and allows the data operation to continue.

-The involved task will never notice the procedure and continues to fault other regions unknowingly.
+The involved task continues to encounter faults in other regions without being aware of the underlying procedure.
-As for step 3, common fault types and data handling are:
+Regarding step 3, here are some common fault types and their corresponding data handling:

-- Anonymous mapping
+- Anonymous mapping: The allocated page is simply zeroed out.
-  - Simply zero the allocated page.
-- File mapping
-  - Read data from the backed file into the page.
+- File mapping: Data is read from the backed file into the page.
-- Copy on write
-  - Explained in the below paragraph.

-This happens when a parent task forks a child that belongs to a new process.
-While the page table and vma list are duplicated as memory resources for the new task, the page frames remain untouched.
-That said, both tasks share the same physical pages since their page table entries are precisely identical.
-This trick saves tremendous efforts on copying data, considering the child typically calls `execve()` immediately.
-If either parent or child intends to write data into a shared and writable mapping, the kernel traps the particular kind of page fault.
-Data is then duplicated from the old page to the newly allocated one, and that task resumes to live its life.
+- Copy on write (COW): This occurs when a parent task forks a child, which belongs to a new process.
+The page table and vma list are duplicated as memory resources for the new task, while the page frames remain unchanged.
+Both tasks share the same physical pages because their page table entries are identical.
+This technique saves significant effort in copying data, especially since the child often immediately calls execve().
+If either the parent or child attempts to write data into a shared and writable mapping, the kernel detects the specific type of page fault.
+The data is then duplicated from the old page to the newly allocated one, and the task can continue its execution.

 <p align="center"><img src="images/task-memory/copy-on-write.png" /></p>